stasvakhtin/stasvakhtin/README.md

 - 👋 Hi, I’m @stasvakhtin
 - 👀 I’m interested in architecture, computing, board games.
-- 🌱 I’m currently learning Automation tests with playwright framework.
+- 🌱 I’m currently learning Automation tests with cypress framework.

 <!---
 stasvakhtin/stasvakhtin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.